 - Registration for coursework requires that students pace themselves to complete coursework by the end of each semester.
 Final grades must be submitted within 48 hours after the last day of class for the semester. - All students who are unable to complete all course requirements because of circumstances beyond his/her control, may request that an incomplete grade be granted by the course faculty.
 Incompletes (I) are not automatic and are granted at the discretion of the course faculty.
 If an Incomplete is granted, students have six (6) weeks to complete outstanding coursework.
-At the end of six (6) weeks, the incomplete course grade is changed to an earned letter grade indicating course
+At the end of six (6) weeks, the incomplete course grade is changed to an earned letter grade indicating course completion.
+In certain cases, where there is a substantial amount of course requirements incomplete at the end of the semester, the student must register for Continuing Coursework (HNI/HNC 382 for undergraduate students; HNG 582 for Master of Science and AdvancedCertificate students; HND 682 for Doctoral students).
+The number of credits will be determined by course faculty and the amount of outstanding coursework (See section 5.2.4 below).

-Rev. 5.13.2023